 |Videography notes||Miniature Effect (HD, L) 6fps, 3fps, 1.5 fps iFrame Movie (HD)|

 |Weight (inc. batteries)||231 g (0.51 lb / 8.15 oz)|

 |Dimensions||106 x 61 x 33 mm (4.17 x 2.4 x 1.3″)|

-The Canon PowerShot SX260 is a travel zoom camera that is both sleek and small, and it features a lens that has a magnification factor of 20 times.
-With an amazing focal length range of 25–500 mm, the lens is likely the most stunning component of the camera.
-The lens is quite sluggish, especially when it is set to its maximum telephoto, which is typical for cameras in this class.
+The Canon PowerShot SX260 is a travel zoom camera that is both sleek and small, and it features a lens with a magnification factor of 20 times.
+With an excellent focal length range of 25–500 mm, the lens is likely the most stunning component of the camera.
+The lens is sluggish, especially when it is set to its maximum telephoto, which is typical for cameras in this class.

-Obviously, the SX260 possesses an optical image stabilization system, which comes replete with a dynamic model for use while recording movies and a powered mode for use when taking telephoto photographs.
+The SX260 possesses an optical image stabilization system, which comes replete with a dynamic model for recording movies and a powered mode for use when taking telephoto photographs.
 Your camera will automatically select the most appropriate IS mode for the shooting conditions, allowing you to concentrate on your subject rather than fiddling with the camera settings.
-The LCD screen measures a typical 3 inches and is located on the rear of the camera.
+The LCD screen measures 3 inches and is located on the camera’s rear.

 - Numerous types of scenes and creative filters are available.

 - Even though it doesn’t have a lot of other features, the built-in GPS nevertheless manages to get the job done.